 - Did you receive any complaints from other tenants or neighbours?

-- Why did the tenant leave?
+- Why does the tenant want to leave?

-Screening questions for a tenant’s employer
+Screening questions for a tenant’s employer:

 - How do you enjoy working with the applicant?

 - What are the terms of their employment?
-Are they employed full time or on a contract?
+Are they employed full-time or on a contract?

 - What is/was their position within the company?